Telkom Indonesia: Early years

 In September 1945, roughly a month after the Indonesian proclamation of independence, the agency headquarters in Bandung was taken over by Indonesian nationalists.

-In December 1949, after years of national revolution war, the PTT was nationalized by Indonesian Government as part of Indonesian effort to oust the remaining Dutch and nationalize Dutch corporate assets.
+In December 1949, after years of national revolution war, the PTT was nationalized by the Indonesian Government as part of an Indonesian effort to oust the remaining Dutch and nationalize Dutch corporate assets.

 State-owned company

-In 1961, PTT was converted from an official government agency into a newly established state-owned company, the Postal and Telecommunications Services company.
+In 1961, PTT was converted from an official government agency into a newly established statutory corporation, the Postal and Telecommunications Services company.

-Four years later, on 6 July 1965, Indonesian Government separated this company into two state-owned companies; PN Pos Giro, responsible for providing mail services and PN Telekomunikasi as telecommunications services.
-The mail services PN Pos Giro developed over the year to become the Pos Indonesia in 1995, which is still state-owned today and the official postal carrier for Indonesia's 230 million people.
+Four years later, on 6 July 1965, Indonesian Government separated this company into two statutory corporations; PN Pos Giro, responsible for providing mail services and PN Telekomunikasi for telecommunications services.
+The mail services PN Pos Giro developed over the year became the Pos Indonesia in 1995, which is still state-owned today and the official postal carrier for Indonesia's population of 230 million.

 In 1974, PN Telekomunikasi was further divided into two state-owned companies.
 Perusahaan Umum Telekomunikasi (Perumtel) provided domestic and international telecommunications services, while PT Industri Telekomunikasi Indonesia (PT INTI) manufactured telecommunications equipment.
 A further division in 1980 saw the international telecommunications business taken over by the newly nationalized PT Indonesian Satellite Corporation (Indosat).

-In 1991, Perumtel became a state-owned limited liability corporation and renamed to what is now Perusahaan Perseroan (Persero) PT Telekomunikasi Indonesia or Telkom.
+In 1991, Perumtel became a state-owned perseroan terbatas and renamed to what is now Perusahaan Perseroan (Persero) PT Telekomunikasi Indonesia or Telkom.
 Until 1995, Telkom's operations were organized along twelve regional operating units known as Wilayah Telekomunikasi or Witel.
 Each Witel had full responsibility for all aspects of business and operations in their respective regions, such as telephone services, property management, and security.

 In 1995, Telkom reorganized the twelve Witels into seven regional divisions and one network division.
 Under a series of Cooperation (KSO) Agreements, Telkom transferred the right to operate five of its seven regional divisions (I, III, IV, VI, and VII) to private sector consortia.
 Under these agreements, the KSO partners manage and operate the regional division concerned for a fixed term, build a specified number of fixed lines which at the end of the term, transfer the telecommunications facilities to Telkom for an agreed amount in compensation.
 Revenues from the KSO operations were shared between Telkom and the KSO partners.